11 Common Questions from a Spouse

 It is important to seek help, however most ministers will not be thinking of your husband’s, yours or your family’s welfare.
 They will be more concerned with the impact it will have on the church.
 Unfortunately, any help your pastor may want to offer may have his agenda attached to it.
 There are some very good and understanding ministers out there but most have no experience with transgender issues, and it may not be fair to ask them to make a judgment.

 If you want or need to talk with a clergy, you should talk with someone from another congregation who has no ties with your church.
 There are resources on this web site to help find those who can help.
 The best course of action is to contact a neutral trained therapist, or seek out a support group.
 Do not make this a general prayer request.
 The damage that could be done, you may not be able to be fix.

 11. What is going to happen to the life I thought we both wanted?

 This was one of the main reasons why you may not have been previously told about his cross dressing.
 He also did not know what would happen to your relationship.
 He is sharing with you now because he wants the relationship to move forward.
 It is up to the two of you to determine what the future will bring.
 I know that this will be a bit scary, but for those who have worked this out together as a couple the rewards are usually worth it.

 Others, like yourself, are asking questions about their transgender spouse.
-This web link is for a Yahoo group that is for posting questions about transgender family life and issues.
-This is a general support group.
+This web link is for a support group for spouses and partners of those who identify as transgender.